 South Africa’s fastest marathon

-There are also many other marathons that can be used around the country, and the main thing to remember is to plan for between February and March for your qualifier.
+There are also many other marathons that can be used around the country, and the main thing to remember is to ideally plan for between February and March for your qualifier.